Margaret River is no longer just a small township in the middle of Western Australia’s South West.

 Top spots for a beverage: The Firestation, Bush Shack Brewery, Settlers Tavern, Leeuwin Estate

-Must do tours: Gourmet food and wine tour, river canoe tour, whale watching tour
+Must-dos: Gourmet food and wine tour, whale watching tour, surfing lesson

 Best times to visit